biom262/bnfo262-2024/BNFO262-Syllabus-2024.md

 ### Surveys
 There will be a feedback survey posted to Canvas on Thurs at 9:00 am each week.
 Please fill them out by the next Tues at 9:00 am.
 We really value your feedback!
 It helps us improve the modules each year.

 We will allot students at most three passes to submit surveys late, by the end of the quarter.
-We will subtract 5% from your participation grade for every additional survey (beyond the first three) that are submitted late.
+We will give half credit (2.5/5 points) for every additional survey (beyond the first three) that are submitted late.

-To receive late credit for a survey, you must submit it by March 17, 2023 at 11:59 pm.
+To receive late credit for a survey, you must submit it by March 16, 2023 at 11:59 pm.

 ## What's the policy on collaboration and plagiarism?
 Plagiarism will not be tolerated.
 Do not copy and paste answers from the internet, and make sure all answers on homework and exams are completely in your own words.